alien4cloud/alien4cloud.github.io/documentation/1.1.0/concepts/concepts.md

 * __Components__: Software components to deploy
 * __Topologies__ (or blueprints): Description of multiple software components assembled together (to build an application).
 * __Applications__: Actual applications to deploy with _environments_ and _versions_ each of them being associated with a topology.
+* __TOSCA__: An emerging standard to describe service components and their relationships

 On top of these notions Alien 4 Cloud provide a comprehensive set of __roles__ that can be mapped in flexible manners to the people and structure of an enterprise IT department.